About the course

 We have worked with trainee teachers from three higher education institutions for many years, being one of the first schools to offer School Direct training in 2013.

-TVTSA is made up of the following schools across four local authorities; Sele First, Prudhoe West Wise Academy, Shilbottle Primary, Mickley First, Throckley Primary, Lobley Hill Primary, St. Augustine’s RC Primary, Bensham Nursery and Rickleton Primary.
+TVTSA is made up of the following schools across four local authorities; Sele First, Prudhoe West Academy, Shilbottle Primary, Mickley First, Ovingham First, Throckley Primary, Lobley Hill Primary, St. Augustine’s RC Primary, Bensham Nursery, Marine Park and Rickleton Primary.

-Trainees will be trained in a highly supportive and aspirational environment and will develop the skills and tools needed to meet the professional standards for teachers.
+Trainees are trained in a supportive and aspirational environment and will develop the skills and tools needed to meet the professional standards for teachers.

 High quality training will be delivered in a number of ways.
 TVTSA trainees will access training at both Northumbria University and the Gateshead SCITT.
-Both of these providers have been given an Outstanding Ofsted grade.
 In addition, trainees receive bespoke training delivered by Outstanding senior leaders designated as Specialist Leaders of Education.

 Trainees are given two mentors during their placement.
 One from the lead school and the second from their placement school.
 Trainees will be allocated a university mentor who will support with assignments.